AidanPelle/virtual-scroll/README.md

 # Overview

-This virtual scroll project focuses on providing a template to rapidly scaffold well-organized infinitely scrolling lists, and adding new functionality for the end user.
+This project focuses on providing a template to rapidly scaffold well-organized infinitely scrolling lists, and adding new functionality for the end user.
 A variety of features are supported, including multiple data retrieval strategies, column re-ordering, resizing, and turning columns on/off.
 It provides some standardized behavior for setting column widths and responsive behavior.